Optical quality Iceland spar calcite with box carved by Leif Karlsen. Rhomb 65x45x35 mm Photo: E. Skalwold |

 The Optics of Calcite

 The stats: Trigonal crystal system / Uniaxial negative / Refractive Index: ω= 1.658, ε=1.486 (sodium light) birefringence = 0.172.
 What does all that mean?
 Well, when light enters the calcite crystal it slows down and at some angles in which it strikes the surface (angle of incidence), it breaks into two light rays named ω and ε.
 Right after the interface of the air and crystal surface, the two rays bend at different angles and travel at different speeds through the calcite.
 They also become what is known as plane polarized.
 When they leave the crystal they become parallel.
-You don't have to know all that - it just explains why you see double through the crystal.
-So if a speck of dirt or dot of tar is on one side of the crystal, you will see two dots looking from the other side - or if you place the crystal over words on a paper, you will see them doubled.
+You don't have to know all that - it just explains why you see double through a crystal in some directions (see below).
+So if a speck of dirt or dot of tar is on one side of cleavage rhomb, you will see two dots looking from the other side - or if you place the rhomb over words on a paper, you will see them doubled.

 An aside for the those interested in gems: